BenBenee/Traffic-Counting-with-YOLOv3-and-SORT/README.md

 ## Introduction
 A vehicle counter with keras-YOLOv3 from https://github.com/qqwweee/keras-yolo3.git and SORT algorithm for tracking from https://github.com/guillelopez/python-traffic-counter-with-yolo-and-sort.git

+I used my own dataset here, I trained about 2300 images.
+So I guess you can train your model with more images

 ## Quick Start
 1. You can use weight from YOLO website (http://pjreddie.com/darknet/yolo/) or use your own trained weight
 2. Change lines coordinate with your own video in main.py